Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

     html-302-response))
 ```

-then add the route and call the function
+Then add the route and call the function:

 ```clojure
 (def routes